KaigalmaneApps/mcc-cards/README.md

   "notes": "Fuel spends eligible for surcharge waiver but no cashback.
 Online category has monthly cap."
 }
 ```
+> For debit cards, append `-debit` as some card names exist in both credit and debit linups.

 ### `card_overview.md`
 Include a short narrative about benefits, caps, exclusions, and gotchas that are **not** obvious from MCC lists.
 Below is an example, it can have different structure.